coder-hxl/x-crawl/README.md

 - The count attribute records the current number of polling operations.
 - stopPolling is a callback function, calling it can terminate subsequent polling operations.

-### Request interval time
+### Crawl interval

 Setting the requests interval time can prevent too much concurrency and avoid too much pressure on the server.

 It can be set when creating a crawler instance, or you can choose to set it separately for an API.
-The request interval time is controlled internally by the instance method, not by the instance to control the entire request interval time.
+The crawl interval is controlled internally by the instance method, not by the instance to control the entire crawl interval.

 ```js
 import xCrawl from 'x-crawl'